 All classes are offered during the day; occasionally classes are offered late afternoon or evening.
 Saturday classes may be offered if needed.
 Because the program is relatively small, there is typically only one section of a class offered in a given semester.
 Also, many of the classes are sequenced, such that you must take the first class before you can take the second class.
 For example, Policy, Human Behavior & Social Environment (HBSE), Practice, and Field are all sequenced.
 In addition, you must complete HBSE I & II and Practice I & II courses in order to be eligible to apply for and enroll in Field.

-Applications will be accepted using the online application portal found here https://chsapp.utep.edu/sw-application/ during the month of January (applications are not accepted over weekends) to the Department of Social Work main office (Health Sciences/School of Nursing, room 431).
+Applications will be accepted using the online application portal found here https://chsapp.utep.edu/sw-application/ during the month of January.
 Students are encouraged to submit their applications early so that if there are any problems, we have time to contact you to make corrections.
 Acceptance into this program is based on an assessment of a set of criteria that captures a holistic picture of an applicant’s abilities.
 Admission criteria are as follows:

 - Submission of a complete admission packet for the BSW Program

 - Submission of updated Degree Plan, showing completion of University Core and Pre-Professional courses with a grade of “C” or better, with inclusion of fall course grades and in-progress spring courses.
 Updated Degree Plans can be accessed through the College of Health Sciences Student Support Center (email@example.com), students need to have declared Social Work as their major.

 - Resume content, including work or volunteer experience in a social work or related field

-- Submission of Experience Summary Sheet, which includes participation and leadership in community and professional organizations.
+- 7. Submission of Experience Summary Sheet, which includes participation and leadership in community and professional organizations.
 The form is found on the website under forms for application